Jeff Mason: Coaching career

-In August 2019, Mason was appointed an assistant coach with his former club Belfast Giants, joining the staff of head coach Adam Keefe at the EIHL side.
+In August 2019, Mason was appointed an assistant coach with his former club Belfast Giants, joining the staff of head coach Adam Keefe.

-In May 2022, Mason was announced as the Head Coach and General Manager of the Dundee Stars, replacing Omar Pacha.
+In May 2022, Mason was announced as the head coach and general manager of the Dundee Stars, replacing Omar Pacha.
+However, Mason and the Stars parted company after just one season in April 2023.
+Dundee missed the play-offs by four points, finishing in 10th.

+In May 2023, Mason returned to the Belfast Giants as an associate coach.